 For the past 16 years, I’ve been working in the disability support sector, a field I entered with my heart and stayed in because of the meaningful impact it has had on my life and the lives of others.

-Over the years, I’ve had the privilege of working alongside individuals and their families in supporting them while navigating challenges, celebrating achievements and building inclusive, empowering environments.
+Over the years, I’ve had the privilege of working alongside individuals and their families in supporting them in navigating challenges, celebrating achievements while building inclusive and empowering environments.
 It’s a role that continues to teach me the value of patience, empathy and human connection every single day.

 Support Worker